ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 Try different combination and try to see the different outputs.
 You can try to see other commands if interested through other documentations online.

 Before you try these commands, you can log out of the remote server in the terminal by doing Ctrl-D OR run exit as the command OR kill the terminal and open a new one in VSCode.

+Good job, we were able to:
+- [x] Download and practice using the source-code editor VSCode
+- [x] Remotely connecting to the server
+- [x] Try different commands and learn what they do

 ## **Step 5: Github, Github pages, and git**